President & CEO, Paraquad

 He is a consultant to Fortune 500 companies in the areas of: Strategy, Leadership Development and M&A.

 Dr. Akande and his wife Bola have three adult daughters.
 They reside in St Louis Missouri.

 Brandon spends as much time exploring the world with his family while/or riding a BMW motorcycle as he can.
 When he’s not adventuring he’s collaborating with the owners of $25-250 million companies to help them re-position their company to unlock growth.
 A serial entrepreneur, Brandon is the co-owner of a marketing firm goBRANDgo!, and a real estate developer.
 He is also the author of Shut Up And Go!- A Millennial’s Guide to Figuring Out What You Want And How To Get It.
 And as the Global Membership Chair of Entrepreneurs’ Organization (EO), Brandon works to bring entrepreneurial tools, community, and support to entrepreneurs all over the world.
 He’s also actively engaged in several youth business programs.

 Brandon lives in St. Louis, MO with his wife, daughter, and 2 dogs.
 They adventure every weekend: hiking, rock climbing, dirt bike riding, exploring, or playing at a local park.

-Charlotte has led programs in consumer psychology, social media, and global branding during her ten years in the media and automotive industries, in which she worked in Innovation for Turner Broadcasting, and various marketing roles for General Motors.
+Charlotte has led programs in consumer psychology, social media, and global branding during her ten years in the media and automotive industries.
 She earned a Bachelor of Science degree in Neuroscience and Behavioral Biology from Emory University, and a Master’s in Business Administration from Harvard Business School.